morristech/developer.sketchapp.com/_actions/ExportSlices.md

 - `request`: an `MSExportRequest` object, which contains the details of the export, such as the scale, the format, whether trimming was enabled, and so on.
 - `path`: the path of the exported file on disc.
 Examining the file extension of this path is a quick way to filter out exports of a particular type (eg ".svg").

+## Example

+For an example of this action, see [the SVGO Export Plugin](/examples/plugins/svgo-export/)